ghdl/ghdl/doc/using/QuickStartGuide.rst

 * Then, we will run the ``dlx_test_behaviour`` design.
 We need to analyze all the design units for the design hierarchy, in the correct order.
 GHDL provides an easy way to do this, by importing the sources, ``ghdl -i --workdir=work *.vhdl``.

-* GHDL knows all the design units of the DLX, but no one have been analyzed.
+* GHDL knows all the design units of the DLX, but none of them has been analyzed.
 Run the make option, ``ghdl -m --workdir=work dlx_test_behaviour``, which analyzes and elaborates a design.
 This creates many files in the :file:`work/` directory, and (GCC/LLVM only) the :file:`dlx_test_behaviour` executable in the current directory.

 ..
 HINT:: The simulation needs to have a DLX program contained in the file :file:`dlx.out`.
 This memory image will be loaded in the DLX memory.
 Just take one sample: ``cp test_loop.out dlx.out``.